Or, why it does actually make a great deal of sense.

 That theory starts with a solid understanding and operational analysis of the F35B and a STOVL CVF concept as applied to defence planning assumptions and operational experience.

 In the middle is what I think was a fundamental misunderstanding of this concept in the minds of politicians, the defence select committee, media commenters and even some in the services.
 So whilst it seems that this flexible arrangement of blending command facilities, fixed wing and rotary aviation to meet the demands of a wide range of mission requirements was firmly bedded into the original concept for CVF and JCA, in the minds of others it wasn’t.

 An example of how this manifested itself is the continual reference to having the capability to embark 36 aircraft.
 36 aircraft was the most demanding compliment and seen as something of an unusual scenario against many, not the norm, but it is often referred to.

-The disconnect continued throughout the SDSR period, perhaps the words ‘Carrier Strike’ played part of this misunderstanding, strike was one of a number of missions.
+The disconnect continued throughout the SDSR period, perhaps the words ‘Carrier Strike’ played a part of this misunderstanding, strike was one of a number of missions.

-We based our decision to opt for the F35B to fulfil the Joint Combat Aircraft (JCA) requirement on many years detailed operational analysis, all of a sudden, and to the surprise of almost everyone in the project team, the switch was announced.
-There is only anecdotal evidence to suggest this element of surprise in those involved but if true is quite telling and would reinforce the notion of a rushed decision making process.
+We based our decision to opt for the F35B to fulfil the Joint Combat Aircraft (JCA) requirement on many years of detailed operational analysis, all of a sudden, and to the surprise of almost everyone in the project team, the switch was announced.
+There is only anecdotal evidence to suggest this element of surprise in those involved but if true is quite telling and would reinforce the notion of a rushed decision-making process.